-The benefit cap is a limit to the total amount of benefits a claimant and other members of their household can receive.
+The Benefit Cap is a limit to the total amount of benefits a claimant and other members of their household can receive.

-The benefit cap is applied to Universal Credit.
-It will reduce the amount a claimant receives if their total amount of benefits is above the limit for their circumstances.
+The Benefit Cap is applied to Universal Credit.
+It will reduce the amount a claimant is entitled to if the total amount of benefits they receive is above the limit for their circumstances.

-The benefit cap will not apply if a claimant or their partner are in work and earn more than the benefit cap earnings threshold after tax and National Insurance contributions.
+The Benefit Cap will not apply if a claimant or their partner are in work and earn more than the Benefit Cap earnings threshold after tax and National Insurance contributions.

-An exemption also applies where the claimant, partner or child is either 'receiving' or 'entitled to' certain benefits as follows:
+An exemption also applies if a claimant, partner or child is either 'receiving' or 'entitled to' certain benefits as follows:

-- receiving one of the following (or are not receiving them due to being in a hospital or residential care home):
+- receiving one of the following (or are not receiving them due to being in hospital or a residential care home):

-- Armed Forces and Reserve Forces Compensation Scheme known as Armed Forces Independence Payment (AFIP)
+- Armed Forces and Reserve Forces Compensation Scheme known as Armed Forces Independence Payment

 - Attendance Allowance

-- Disability Living Allowance (DLA)
+- Disability Living Allowance

+- Child Disability Payment (CDP) in Scotland

-- Employment and Support Allowance that includes the support component
+- Employment and Support Allowance (that includes the support component)

 - Industrial Injuries Benefits

-- an award of Universal Credit that includes an additional amount for Limited Capability for Work and Work Related Activity
+- ↔ an award of Universal Credit that includes an additional amount for limited capability for work and work-related activity

 - Personal Independence Payment (PIP)

+- Adult Disability Payment (ADP)

-- War pensions
+- War Pensions

 - War Widow's or War Widower's Pension

 - Entitled to one of the following:

-- Carer's Allowance
+- o Carer's Allowance

 - an award of Universal Credit that includes an additional amount for carers

-- Guardian's Allowance
+- o Guardian's Allowance